-Kara has presented work throughout Virginia, Washington, D.C., Maryland, Tennessee, North Carolina, New York, Philadelphia, and Utah.
-Her work has been seen at Movers + Makers hosted by Wasatch Contemporary Dance, the Red Rock Dance Festival at Utah Tech University, the American Dance Guild Festival at the Ailey Citigroup Theater, and at the John F. Kennedy Center for the Performing Arts for the National American College Dance Association Festival.
-She has self-produced four concerts of her choreographic work for Karar Dance Company in Richmond and was the 2019 Dogtown Presenter’s Series selected artist where she premiered her first evening length work Circadian, inspired by the photographic work of Fan Ho.
-Kara is the recipient of a residency presented by Virginia Commonwealth University’s Department of Dance and Choreography and the E. Rhodes and Leona B. Carpenter Foundation in 2022 that sparked the creation process for her work Shapeshifter.
+Kara’s work has been presented throughout the United States including in Utah at the Movers + Makers intensive hosted by Wasatch Contemporary Dance, the Red Rock Dance Festival at Utah Tech University, the American Dance Guild Festival at the Ailey Citigroup Theater, and at the John F. Kennedy Center for the Performing Arts for the National American College Dance Association Festival.
+She has self-produced four concerts of her choreographic work for Karar Dance Company and was the 2019 Dogtown Presenter’s Series selected artist where she premiered her first evening length work Circadian, inspired by the photographic work of Fan Ho.
+Kara is the recipient of a residency presented by Virginia Commonwealth University’s Department of Dance and Choreography and the E. Rhodes and Leona B. Carpenter Foundation in 2022 that sparked the creation process for her work Shapeshifter

-Kara has served as a guest artist at Dogwood Dance Project, Virginia Commonwealth University, Booker T. Washington High School for the Performing and Visual Arts in Dallas, Texas, South East Dance Academy in Wilmington, North Carolina, Salem High School Visual and Performing Arts Academy in Virginia Beach, and Henrico High School Center for the Arts and Thomas Dale Specialty Center for the Arts in Richmond.
+Kara has served as a guest artist at Wasatch Contemporary Dance, Dogwood Dance Project, Virginia Commonwealth University, Booker T. Washington High School for the Performing and Visual Arts in Dallas, Texas, South East Dance Academy in Wilmington, North Carolina, Salem High School Visual and Performing Arts Academy, Henrico High School Center for the Arts, and Thomas Dale Specialty Center for the Arts in Richmond.

 Kara and her work have received attention by Style Weekly, RVArt Review, RVA Magazine, CultureWorks Richmond, Virginia this Morning on Channel 6, VCU Alumni, and Broadway World.
 She has received multiple grants from the Virginia Commission for the Arts and the E. Rhodes and Leona B. Carpenter Foundation to provide education and access to artists in the greater Richmond area.